Back to BlogGuides

 The AI generates a complete article — not a generic ChatGPT-style draft, but a structured piece with:

-Step 4: Humanization with Keyword Lock (30 seconds)
+Step 4: Brand Voice Refinement with Keyword Lock

 This is where standalone AI tools fall short.
-Generating text is easy; making it undetectable by AI detectors while preserving SEO keywords is hard.
+Generating text is easy; making it natural, accurate, and review-ready while preserving SEO keywords is harder.

 Clickcentric's humanizer: